Confessions of a Cholera Girl

 (2:25 – 2:28)

-They are going to be open every, yeah, around the clock.
+They’re going to be open every, yeah, around the clock.
 Yeah.
 Yeah.

 (2:28 – 2:37)